saadeghi/curse/README.md

 # Curse word blacklist
-Use this blacklist on your softwares and apps
+Use this blacklist on your apps to ban offensive, NSFW or inappropriate words

   - arabic
   - chinese